 In email Fiona Davis said, “I read your book with avid interest as it gave me such a wonderful background to the school and the time period.
 I can’t thank you enough for all of the research and care you took in writing it.
 The very fact that you were able to preserve so much of the history of the school for future generations is a true gift to us all.”

 The novel is set in both 1952 with a Gibbs student living at the Barbizon Hotel for Women in New York and with a woman living at the Barbizon in 2016.
-In 2016 one floor has women who lived there before it became condos and still live there.
+In 2016 one floor has women who lived had there before it became condos and were allowed to remain.

 The chapters alternate between the two times, and I was so happy to see some details from my book used.
 The true story of how two students would share one pair of gloves and get through morning inspection at the elevators is now in two books and will not be lost.

 STAND ABOVE THE CROWD!
 EXCELLENCE IN ALL YOU DO!

-These taglines from later Gibbs material sum up the institution.
+These taglines from later marketing material sum up what Gibbs meant to so many.